Efficient Memory Tiering in a Virtual Machine: Background and Related Work

 \subsection{Two Dimensional Address Translation}

-The translation of a virtual address (VA) to a physical address (PA) in a native or bare metal setting, requires the walking of the process's page table in case of a TLB miss.
-However, in a virtualized environment, a 2-dimensional (2D) walk or nested walk is required to convert the \textit{guest virtual address} (GVA) to the \textit{host physical address} (HPA) as shown in Figure~\ref{fig:virt_huge_motivation}.
-The translation GVA $\xrightarrow{GPT}$ GPA occurs during the first walk of the \textit{guest page table} (GPT).
-The HVA $\xrightarrow{HPT}$ HPA translation occurs during the second level of the walk of the \textit{host page table} (HPT).
+In a bare metal setting, translating a virtual address (VA) to a physical address (PA) requires a single-level page table walk on a TLB miss.
+However, in a virtualized environment, a 2-dimensional (2D) walk or nested walk is required to convert the \textit{guest virtual address} (GVA) to the \textit{host physical address} (HPA).
+The first level walks the \textit{guest page table} or GPT to translate GVA $\xrightarrow{GPT}$ GPA, while the second level walks the \textit{host page table} or HPT to translate HVA $\xrightarrow{HPT}$ HPA.
 In virtualized environments such as QEMU/KVM~\cite{kvm}, the GPA has a one-to-one linear mapping with the \textit{host virtual address} (HVA).
-Hardware-assited virtualization solutions like Extended Page Table (EPT)~\cite{ept} or Rapid Virtualization Indexing (RVI)~\cite{rvi} were developed to reduce address translation overhead.
-In the worst case, 24 memory accesses might be required to translate a single GVA to HPA~\cite{page_walk_ept}.
+To reduce the translation overhead, hardware-assisted virtualization solutions like Extended Page Table (EPT)~\cite{ept} or Rapid Virtualization Indexing (RVI)~\cite{rvi} were developed to reduce address translation overhead.
+However, in the worst case, GVA to HPA translation requires 24 memory accesses with a 4-level page table and 35 in 5-level page table~\cite{page_walk_ept,translation_pass_through_atc23_35memaccess_5lvl}.

-\sepblock \textbf{Translation with huge pages:} A huge page is a collection of contiguous base pages like 4\,KB that improves performance by increasing the TLB reach~\cite{huge_benefits,hugescope}.
-The size of supported huge pages is dependent upon {\it hardware} (CPU) and operating system.
-For example, Intel x86 CPUs support huge pages of size 2\,MB and 1\,GB~\cite{huge_benefits}.
-Moreover, using a huge page brings additional benefits in terms of reducing TLB misses and eliminating the last level of the page table walk in the extended page table (or EPT) in a virtualized environment.
-With 2\,MB huge pages at both guest and host levels, the total number of memory accesses to the page table in the worst case drops to 15~\cite{page_walk_ept}.
+\sepblock \textbf{Translation with huge pages:} A huge page is a contiguous group of base pages, virtually and physically.
+The supported huge page sizes depend on CPU and operating system support ( for example, huge pages of sizes 2\,MB and 1\,GB on Intel x86~\cite{huge_benefits}).
+In a virtualized setting, huge pages increase TLB reach and reduce TLB miss latency by eliminating the last level of the page table walk.